Nondiscrimination Policy and Complaint Procedures

 Protected Status: Disability

 The California State University does not discriminate on the basis of disability (physical and mental)—as this term is defined in CSU Executive Order 1097—in its programs and activities, including admission and access.
 Federal and state laws, including sections 504 and 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, prohibit such discrimination.
 The Director for the Office of Equity & Diversity has been designated to coordinate the efforts of CSUN to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
-Inquiries concerning compliance may be presented to the Office of Equity & Diversity, University Hall Room 285, (818) 677-2077.
-CSU Executive Order 1097 Revised October 5, 2016 (.pdf) (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.
+Inquiries concerning compliance may be presented to the Office of Equity & Diversity, Valera Hall Room 285, (818) 677-2077.
+CSU Executive Order 1097 Revised August 14, 2020 (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.

 Protected Status: Gender (or Sex), Gender Identity (including Transgender), Gender Expression and Sexual Orientation

-The California State University does not discriminate on the basis of gender (or sex), gender identity (including transgender), gender expression or sexual orientation—as these terms are defined in CSU policy—in its programs and activities, including admission and access.
+California State University does not discriminate on the basis of gender (or sex), gender (including transgender) identity, gender expression or sexual orientation—as these terms are defined in CSU policy—in its programs and activities, including admission and access.
 Federal and state laws, including Title IX of the Education Amendments of 1972, prohibit such discrimination.
 The Director for the Office of Equity & Diversity has been designated to coordinate the efforts of CSUN to comply with all applicable federal and state laws prohibiting discrimination on these bases.
-Inquiries concerning compliance may be presented to the Office of Equity & Diversity, University Hall Room 285, (818) 677-2077.
+Inquiries concerning compliance may be presented to the Office of Equity & Diversity, Valera Hall Room 285, (818) 677-2077.
 The California State University is committed to providing equal opportunities to all CSU students in all campus programs, including intercollegiate athletics.
-CSU Executive Order 1097 Revised October 5, 2016 (.pdf) (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.
+CSU Executive Order 1097 Revised August 14, 2020 (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.